 If you are a graduate or undergraduate student in Birmingham Law School who would like to undertake research assistance work please let me know.
 Email me a CV (1 page max), and if possible a statement of the issues you are interested in and what you think your main strengths are (document review? finding hard-to-find documents? copy editing? compiling documents and other sources from a provided list? conference/event organising?).
 When a research assistance opportunity arises for which you might be a good fit, I will get in touch and see whether it is something you are available to undertake.
-I often need RA work at short notice, and it is not unusual for the excellent students whom I most often work with to be booked out.
+However, please note that my existing RA work for the 2021-2022 academic year have been assigned.

-I also occasionally advertise research assistance opportunities through the Law School’s paid RA programmes such as CEPLAR re-skill and the Undergraduate Research Scholarship.
+I occasionally advertise research assistance opportunities through the Law School’s paid RA programmes such as CEPLAR re-skill and the Undergraduate Research Scholarship.
 Where available, these will be advertised in the weekly BLS student newsletters.

 A Note on Offers of Unpaid Research Assistance